 Last fall we came up with our plan to protect our strawberries and even bought our supplies on clearance last fall.
 The only bad thing about that is the wire border we bought was coated in PVC.
 Which is a bummer because as I posted before we are trying to get obesogens, chemicals that mimic estrogen, out of our garden.
 PVC has Phthalates in it, which is a chemical hormone mimicker.
 You can read more about this in my previous posts.
 Since we already bought the materials and needed to put it up quickly, we decided to go with it anyways.
 I would try to find non PVC coated wire for this project if possible as a precaution.
 I would also try this in early spring if possible.
 It was difficult putting this in trying not to harm or growing strawberries.

 |This is what our strawberry patch look like half done|

-- Wire boarder or structure (with no PVC coating see above)
+- Wire border or structure (with no PVC coating see above)

-- thin wire for connecting the boarder (we used the wire in our package to keep the boarder together
+- thin wire for connecting the boarder (we used the wire in our package to keep the border together

 - lots of twist ties